-The three realistic options for most of us are: to sell; to rent; or to move in.
-Each option has different factors to take into consideration and which you choose may depend greatly on individual circumstances, such as if the property is inherited with a mortgage.
+Whether you're inheriting a property from parents or from someone else, the three realistic options for most of us are: to sell; to rent; or to move in.
+Each option has different factors to take into consideration and which you choose may depend greatly on individual circumstances, such as if the property is inherited with a mortgage, or inherited with siblings.
 Renting out the property may create additional income for the landlord, or create an income to continue paying the mortgage.
 Selling provides an immediate lump sum, and is therefore a common choice when the estate is being divided between people.

 Usually a will names an executor as the person who oversees the distribution and/or sale of the estate.
 This executor could be a solicitor, child, sibling, friend or other family member.
 They are responsible for ensuring the payment of any taxes, clearing any debts and distributing the estate to the beneficiaries as stated in the will.